trimstray/nginx-admins-handbook/README.md

 Keepalive connections reduce overhead, especially when SSL/TLS is in use but they also have drawbacks; even when idling they consume server resources, and under heavy load, DoS attacks can be conducted.
 In such cases, using non-persistent connections, which are closed as soon as they are idle, can provide better performance.

-  > Nginx closes keepalive connections when the `worker_connections` limit is reached.
+  > NGINX closes keepalive connections when the `worker_connections` limit is reached.

 To better understand how Keep-Alive works, I recommend a great [explanation](https://stackoverflow.com/a/38190172) by [Barry Pollard](https://stackoverflow.com/users/2144578/barry-pollard).